mozilla/payments-service/docs/topics/api.rst

 ~~~~~~~

 Authenticates the user and saves state to a session cookie (delivered in the
 response).
+You can sign in either with an `authorization code`_ or an
+`access token`_, as explained below.
+If you sign in with an
+`authorization code`_, it will be exchanged for an `access token`_
+which will then be verified.
+The access token derived from any sign-in method must be scoped for
+**payments** and **profile:email** otherwise the sign-in will fail.

 .. http:post:: /api/auth/sign-in/

     **Request**

+    :param string authorization_code:
+        An internally created `Firefox Accounts`_ OAuth `authorization code`_.
+        This would typically be generated using an internal client ID from
+        a login screen on the payments management app.
     :param string access_token:
-        `Firefox Accounts`_ OAuth `access token`_.
-This would typically be
+        A third party generated `Firefox Accounts`_ OAuth `access token`_.
-        generated from an initial sign-in flow triggered by the app that
+        This would typically be generated from an initial sign-in flow
-        wishes to sell a product.
-The token must be scoped for **payments**
-        otherwise you will receive an error response.
+        triggered by an external app that is selling the product.

     :>json string buyer_uuid: `Solitude buyer`_ uuid identifier
     :>json string buyer_pk: `Solitude buyer`_ pk identifier